augdiebold/theeye/README.md

 Two endpoints are provided, one for receiving and list events sent to The Eye and another one to list errors from invalid requests.

-The original briefing is available in the end of this document.
+The original briefing is available at the end of this document.

 ## Installation
 ```